MysteryPancake/Houdini-Fun/README.md

 ## Dynamic attribute names
 A similar hack is using `chs("var_name")` to set an attribute name at compile time.

+For example, making a dynamically named integer attribute set to `123`:

 ```js
 i@`chs("var_name")` = 123;
 ```

-Below I made an integer attribute called `helloworld` set to `123`.

 <img src="./images/vex_var_name.png?raw=true" height="200">

+Certain characters like spaces aren't allowed in variable names, so try not to include them!

 [Download the HIP file!](./hips/vex_var_names.hiplc?raw=true)